mmotl/dtc_persona_analysis/README.md

 *   **Infrastructure as Code (IaC):** Google Cloud Storage bucket is provisioned and managed using **HashiCorp Terraform**.
 *   **Database Management:** **PostgreSQL** serves as the backend for the MLflow Model Registry and stores customer data.
     **CloudBeaver** provides a web UI for easy database access.
+*   ***Development** | Pre-Commit hooks ensure no private keys are exposed to GitHub and Makefile automates common tasks for Terraform, black formatting, starting a gunicorn web server, the docker_stack and the data ingesition.

 ## Architecture: Data Flow Diagram
 ![Data Flow Diagram](./images/dfd.svg)